 Jacque performed her self-penned performance productions of Trav’in: A Musical Journey in Blues and Jazz; Billie’s Diary; and Yes, No, Maybe So, a seven-character musical/comedy/drama designed for elementary and middle school-aged children.
 Jacque wrote and produced a series of radio programs for public radio entitled Voices: The Music and Politics of African American Vocalists.
 She wrote the theme song for a weekly woman’s radio news show Women’s Voices.
 She also produced a monthly segment for that particular show entitled Speaking Script, which focused on female playwrights and their works.
 Jacque has also worked as a radio broadcaster and talk show host.

-One of the three degrees Jacque holds is a BFA degree in Visual and Performing Arts-Musical Theatre from Syracuse University.
+One of the four degrees Jacque holds is a BFA degree in Visual and Performing Arts-Musical Theatre from Syracuse University.
 She is a member of the American Society of Composers, Authors, and Publishers (ASCAP).
 Jacque is the recipient of the Jazz Vocalist of the Year Award from the Syracuse Area Music Awards Association and her voice can be heard on national and regional jingles.